lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 > Good: Eco
 > Bad: ECO

-> **Note:** Yes, we know that being forced to use "titlecase" is an annoying limitation sometimes, like when you want to have a skill named SCUBA or a weapon named LMG.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** Yes, we know that being forced to use "titlecase" is an annoying limitation sometimes, like when you want to have a skill named SCUBA or a weapon named LMG.
 It's a tradeoff to reduce coding complexity and configuration errors (which both help with overall game stability).

 ## Editing YAML Config